Temporary Relief for Federal Student Loan Borrowers Due to COVID-19

 Federal Direct Parent PLUS Loan

 The Federal Direct Parent PLUS Loan is an Unsubsidized Direct Loan for parents of dependent students.
 A Federal Direct Parent PLUS Loan enables parents with good credit histories to borrow money.
 The Federal Direct Parent PLUS Loan does not require demonstrated financial need.
 Repayment begins 60 days after the last loan disbursement.
 To apply, parents must complete a separate Federal Direct Parent PLUS Loan Application provided on the Department of Education’s website.
-The Parent PLUS Loan is a fixed interest rate of 7.9%.

 Federal Direct Graduate PLUS Loan